captnofdead/Tetris_game/README.md

 Tetris Assignment of Group 34 - BINGPOT

-Our language is called 'CCLang'.
+The language is called 'CCLang'.
 Snippet of CClang is shown below.
 User can set the values as per his/her choice in the gglmao.txt file.

 ```
 BOARD : 10 10